 Once you have selected a user to connect Salesforce and Pardot through, double-check to ensure that this user has maximum permissions and visibility into the entire Salesforce database.
 Pardot will only be able to “see” what this user can see, so it is important that they have access to key fields such as ownership and custom objects.
 This will allow all of your records to properly sync.

 Everyone is a Prospect

 While Salesforce differentiates between Leads and Contacts, and any existing Opportunities, Pardot considers everyone in the system to be a Prospect.
-To see a list of only Leads or Contacts in Salesforce, use a dynamic list such as in the screen shot below.
-Your rule would match all prospects that match the desired CRM status, and pull them into the list.
-This is helpful for curating a list in order to send customer-specific newsletters and updates, or generating a list of only leads so that you can avoid sending marketing material to current customers.
+To see a list of only Leads or Contacts in Salesforce, use a dynamic list.
+Your rule would match all prospects that match the desired CRM status and pull them into the list.
+This is helpful for curating a list in order to send customer-specific newsletters and updates or generating a list of only leads so that you can avoid sending marketing material to current customers.

 Syncing Must be Enabled

 All new records that are created in Salesforce will be automatically created in Pardot.
 However, new records that are added to Pardot will not automatically be added to Salesforce.
-This is by design, because every company’s sales process is slightly different and there may be varying use cases.
-Best practice is to hold all leads in Pardot, and bar them from Salesforce until they are qualified by certain criteria.
+This is by design because every company’s sales process is slightly different and there may be varying use cases.
+Pardot best practices are to hold all leads and bar them from Salesforce until they are qualified by certain criteria.
 Typically, this criteria is reaching a certain lead score, or submitting a form.
-Use an automation rule such as in the below screen shot to let Pardot know when it’s okay to create a record in Salesforce.
+Use an automation rule to let Pardot know when it’s okay to create a record in Salesforce.

 Custom Fields Need to be Mapped